 To reiterate: it pays to understand how the hiring company thinks, so that you can help them understand the unique value that you can provide.

 That’s okay.
-It’s time to thoughtfully design your resume.
+Now is finally the time to thoughtfully design your product manager resume.

 After all, your resume is a product too!
 You need to start making hard design decisions.

 I define information architecture as “the way in which you present information.”
-It’s so important to ensure that you present relevant, high-priority information to your recruiter in a way that makes sense to them.
+You must present relevant, high-priority information to your recruiter in a way that makes sense to them.

 As a hiring manager, I don’t need to see your experience in unrelated jobs.
 I also don’t need to see unrelated courses.
 Therefore, you should ensure that you remove that low-signal information.

-If you spend space on your resume to cover obvious facts, I’ll deprioritize the rest of the information in your resume, because you’ve already lost my trust - I already believe that you will give me low-signal information.
+When you cover the obvious on your resume, I’ll deprioritize the rest of the information in your resume, because you’ve already lost my trust and my attention.
+I already believe that you will give me low-signal information.

 As a hiring manager, I want to understand how long you worked at a company, and whether you had any job gaps.
 Furthermore, I want to prioritize your most recent experience, and I want to discount your least recent experience.